poinck/weo/README.md

 **watch episode of:**
 `weo` is a very simple video-podcast-script to watch the last episode of a RSS-feed with video-content in MP4-format.

-*A future version of "weo" will not just support `mplayer`, but others as well.
-The motivation for this script is to use it for `omxplayer` on a Raspberry Pi to avoid using Kodi to manage your favourite video-podcasts.*
+*A future version of "weo" will support youtube-channels by extracting the url with `youtube-dl`*

 ## Dependencies